top of page

 Therese DesCamp

-Tools for Turning around a Hostile World photo by Lavinda Weber Part One: Conscious Work, Conscious Play Illuminated by a near-full moon, several women and I made our way along a forested lakeshore across from a Midwestern Benedictine monastery.
+Tools for Turning around a Hostile World."
+By Paula Pryce. photo by Lavinda Weber Part One: Conscious Work, Conscious Play Illuminated by a near-full moon, several women and I made our way along a forested lakeshore across from a Midwestern Benedictine monastery.
 We had crept out that night to extend our Wisdom School lessons in intentional living to the serious work of play.
-A half hour of twisting climbs and descents brought us to a rustic altar and wooden benches that the monks had built hi
+A half hour of twisting climbs and descents brought us to a rustic altar and wooden benches that the

 Paula Pryce